Listed in: English, as ENGL-366

 Thirii M. Myint (Section 01)

 In Jenny Boully’s essay, “On the EEO Genre Sheet,” she writes, “I am sometimes called a poet, sometimes an essayist, sometimes a lyric essayist, sometimes a prose poet.
 My second book was published under the guise of fiction/poetry/essay.
 I find these categorizations odd: I’ve never felt anything but whole.”
 In this course we will read works by contemporary Asian-American authors that defy and/or exceed genre expectations and examine these texts’ relationship to wholeness and hybridity.
-How can we read experimental writing as a politically subversive act?
-How can we read as a politically subversive act?
 This is not an introductory course on “Asian-American literature,” but a course that will interrogate the term “Asian-American,” both as a marker of identity and of literary genre.
-Readings may include works by Mary-Kim Arnold, Jenny Boully, Theresa Hak Kyung Cha, Lily Hoang, Vi Khi Nao, Diana Khoi Nguyen, and Ocean Vuong.
+Central to the course will be class visits (virtual and in-person) from local and visiting authors we read.
+Readings may include works by Jenny Boully, Lily Hoang, Janice Lee, Mary-Kim Arnold, Julietta Singh.

 Limited to 25 students.
 Spring semester.
-Visiting Writer Myint.
+Professor Myint.

 How to handle overenrollment: If over-enrolled, enrollment will be by permission of the instructor, on the basis of written account of need and desire for the class.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: emphasis on written work, readings, artistic work.

 M 12:30 PM - 01:50 PM CHAP 101

 W 12:30 PM - 01:50 PM CHAP 101